-It is important not to exaggerate the threat of these new Chinese initiatives.
+It is important not to exaggerate the threat of Beijing's new initiatives.
 China has not sought to interfere in a national election in the United States or to sow confusion or inflame polarization in our democratic discourse the way Russia has done.
 For all the tensions in the relationship, there are deep historical bonds of friendship, cultural exchange, and mutual inspiration between the two societies, which we celebrate and wish to nurture.
-And it is imperative that Chinese Americans-who feel the same pride in American citizenship as do other American ethnic communities-not be subjected to the kind of generalized suspicion or stigmatization that could lead to racial profiling or a new era of McCarthyism.
-However, with increased challenges in the diplomatic, economic, and security domains, China's influence activities have collectively helped throw the crucial relationship between the People's Republic of China and the United States into a worrisome state of imbalance and antagonism.
-(Throughout the report, "China" refers to the Chinese Communist Party and the government apparatus of the People's Republic of China, and not to Chinese society at large or the Chinese people as a whole.)
+And it is imperative that Chinese Americans who feel the same pride in American citizenship as do other American ethnic communities-not be subjected to the kind of generalized suspicion or stigmatization that could lead to racial profiling or a new era of McCarthyism.

+Yet, with increased challenges in the diplomatic, economic, and security domains, China's influence activities have collectively helped throw the crucial relationship between the PRC and the United States into a worrisome state of imbalance and antagonism.
+(Throughout this book, we use "the PRC," "China" and "Beijing" interchangeably to refer to the Chinese Communist Party and the government apparatus of the People's Republic of China, and not to Chinese society at large or the Chinese people as a whole.)
 Not only are the values of China's authoritarian system anathema to those held by most Americans, but there is also a growing body of evidence that the Chinese Communist Party views the American ideals of freedom of speech, press, assembly, religion, and association as direct challenges to its defense of its own form of one-party rule.2

-Both the US and China have derived substantial benefit as the two nations have become more economically and socially intertwined.
+Both the United States and China have derived substantial benefit as the two nations have become more economically and socially intertwined.
 The value of combined US-China trade (\$635.4 billion, with a \$335.4 US deficit) far surpasses that between any other pair of countries.3 More than 350,000 Chinese students currently study in US universities (plus 80,000 more in secondary schools).
 Moreover, millions of Chinese have immigrated to the United States seeking to build their lives with more economic, religious, and political freedom, and their presence has been an enormous asset to American life.